xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/classes/creating_product_class.md

 4. Click **Save changes**.
 The newly created product class will be saved and added to the product class list:
     ![create-class-4.png]({{site.baseurl}}/attachments/ref_6ieZHjOV/create-class-4.png)

-After a product class has been created, you can assign it to products and, if necessary, {% link "add attributes" ref_kEKoAxJB#adding-product-class-attributes %} for it.
+After a product class has been created, you can {% link "assign it to products" ref_4PN1b5la %} and, if necessary, {% link "add attributes" ref_kEKoAxJB#adding-product-class-attributes %} for it.

 If necessary, you can edit the product class name or delete the product class altogether.